Treating secondary brain tumours

 Chemotherapy may be recommended, depending on the type of cancer you have.
 It works well for some types of secondary brain tumour.

 Secondary brain tumours are cancers that have spread to the brain from somewhere else in the body.
+They are also called brain metastases.
 In the secondary cancer section we have detailed information about secondary brain tumours, the symptoms they cause, and tests to diagnose them.

 Radiotherapy is the most commonly used treatment for secondary brain tumours.
 The amount of radiotherapy you have will depend on the size of the area of your brain affected by cancer and how well you are.
 The specialist may suggest treating your whole brain if there is a risk that other secondary tumours will develop in the future.
 For whole brain radiotherapy, you usually have conventional external beam radiotherapy over 1 or 2 weeks.